 Don’t get concerned, and I am not about to start singing Bing Crosby’s White Christmas.
 I will need a few more drinks before I start singing.
 But the song does remind me of my one and only Christmas in the magic of snow.

 I remember it as it was yesterday.
 The first white Christmas happened in Muju-Gun, a town in the central part of South Korea and it was simply breathtaking, bringing a whole new meaning to Christmas.
 At least for myself and family.

-Why does it mean so much?
+Why does a White Christmas mean so much?